etoromol/aws-multi-node/README.md

 ## Deployment

 6. Once your infrastructure is ready, start with the deployment:

 ```bash
 terraform apply
 ```

 7. When your instance is ready, access using your ssh key:

 ```bash
 ssh -i "path_to_your_ssh_key" ec2-user@public_ip_address_given
 ```

 8. Destroy your infrastructure if it is no longer needed:

 ```bash
 terraform destroy
 ```
-*The deployment and destroy plans will show to you by Terraform before and after the initialization.
+*The Terraform apply and destroy plans will show to you by before initialization.
 Type yes if you are good, otherwise Terraform will not proceed further.*

 ## License